Overview

 Appointed: 18 May 2021

-Kieran has been employed by Kalwun Development Corporation Ltd, an Aboriginal community controlled health organisation on the Gold Coast, for almost 15 years.
+Kieran has been employed by Kalwun Development Corporation Ltd, an Aboriginal community-controlled health organisation on the Gold Coast, for over 15 years.
+He is a founding director and the current Chairperson of the Institute for Urban Indigenous Health, and a board director of Check Up Australia and Ohana for Youth.